When Do Med Supp Plans K, L, M, & N Make Sense?

 • The only difference between Plans F and N in these states is that Plan F covers the Part B deductible, while Plan N does not

-A good starting point for a healthy client, Plan K covers 100 percent of the Part A coinsurance and hospital costs.
-Additionally, it pays for 50 percent of each of the remaining Medigap benefits related to Medicare Part A, Part B coinsurance/copayment, blood, and skilled nursing facility care.
+A good starting point for a healthy client, Med Supp Plan K covers 100 percent of the Part A coinsurance and hospital costs.
+Additionally, it pays for 50 percent of each of the remaining Medicare Supplement benefits related to Medicare Part A, Part B coinsurance/copayment, pints of blood, and skilled nursing facility care.
 It does not cover the Part B deductible, Part B excess charges, or foreign travel emergency costs.

-Plan K pays 100 percent of enrollees’ Medicare-covered costs for the rest of the policy year after they meet the annual Part B deductible and the plan’s annual maximum out-of-pocket limit of $7,060.
+Plan K coverage pays 100 percent of enrollees’ Medicare-covered costs for the rest of the policy year after they meet the annual Part B deductible and the plan’s annual maximum out-of-pocket limit of $7,060 in 2024 ($7,220 in 2025).

 • Are accustomed to having employer coverage